samantha-t28/movie-vault/README.md

 ### 2. API Gateway Server

--   The server calls out to OMDB with an embeded API key (request).
+-   The server calls out to TMDB with an embeded API key (request).
--   Gets the response from OMDB.
+-   Gets the response from TMDB.
 -   Server then sends the response back to the client.

 `Interaction Flow Chart Diagram`: